luqman540/ATM/README.md

 Step 5: Create a database for this project.

-Step 6: Run below Script in MSSQL in "New Query"/"Empty File" and press F5 to create below table.
+Step 6: Copy and Run below Script in your MSSQL in "New Query"/"Empty File" and press F5 to create table.

 Script: